puppetlabs/puppetserver/documentation/intermediate_ca_configuration.markdown

 3. Run `./csrgen.rb`.

-Running this command will write CSR to `req.pem` and will print the same CSR to stdout.
+Running this command writes CSR to `req.pem` and prints the same CSR to stdout.

-This certificate signing request (CSR) generates the intermediate CA certificate that Puppet will use.

 ## Submit the generated CSR for signing

-The signing procedure depends on the public key infrastructure (PKI) that your organization deploys.
-Ask your PKI administrators for more information.
+Take the CSR that was just generated and submit it for signing by your PKI.
+The signing procedure depends on the public key infrastructure (PKI) that your organization deploys; ask your PKI administrators for more information.

 ## Construct the CA certificate chain